Get a FREE estimate!

 Mon-Fri 9-5pm or message us here:

 Nematode Grub Management manages infestations of white grubs primarily caused by the European Chafer Beetle or Japanese Beetle (June Bug).
-This grub treatment can be purchased separately when insect problems are detected or suspected, however they are best used as a preventative!
-Grub treatment is always a separate service with most companiesn including LawnSaversn but can be included with either of our lawn care packages, and we will further discount the service for you with your program loyalty discount!
-If you’re looking for a grub control company in Toronto, you’ve come to the right place.
+This grub treatment can be purchased separately when insect problems are detected or suspected, however, they are best used as a preventative!
+Grub treatment is always a separate service with most lawn care companies near you including LawnSavers.
+But, it can be included with either of our lawn care packages, and we will further discount the service for you with your program loyalty discount!
+If you’re looking for a grub control company in Toronto or GTA, you’ve come to the right place.

-Call LawnSavers for more information or click here for our blog for more in depth Grub Information
+Call LawnSavers for more information on effective grub control services near you or click here for our blog for more in depth Grub Information

 VISIT OUR BLOG FOR MORE INFORMATION:

-LawnSavers has been utilizing cutting edge “Nematodes” a type of round worm, for years to naturally manage populations of White Grubs in your Soil.
-There are literally thousands of species of Nematodes in the world, but oly a few known to be helpful combatting against typical turfgrass damaging grubs and insects.
+LawnSavers, your top grub control company in the GTA, has been utilizing cutting edge “Nematodes” a type of roundworm, for years to naturally manage populations of White Grubs in your Soil.
+There are literally thousands of species of Nematodes in the world, but only a few known to be helpful combatting against typical turfgrass damaging grubs and insects.

 NEW & PROMISING: Steinernema glaseri: These are being studied to possibly one day being used to control late stage grubs in the spring.
 This species is one of the largest entomopathogenic nematode species and they measure at about twice the length of Steinernema carpocapsae and eight times the weight.
 Steinernema glaseri has been found to be effective against coleopterous larvae, particularly scarab beetles.
 This species is a cruiser, neither nictating nor attaching well to passing hosts, but highly mobile and responsive to long-range host volatiles.
 Thus, this nematode is best adapted to parasitize hosts possessing low mobility yet still living within the soil profile.
 Field trials, particularly in Japan, have shown that S. glaseri can provide some control of several scarab species.
 It’s large size, however, reduces yield, making this species significantly more expensive to produce than other species.
 A tendency to occasionally “lose” its bacterial symbiote is also a challenge.
 Moreover, the highly active and robust infective juveniles are difficult to contain within formulations that rely on partial nematode dehydration.
 In short, additional technological advances are needed before this nematode is likely to see substantial use.
 University of Guelph’s turfgrass institute is conducting ongoing field trials to test efficacy before we can safely say that it will have a marketable effect on scarab beetles in the Spring.